Soccera1/freode/README.md

 ## Documentation

-Detailed documentation, tutorials, and installation instructions on using Geode can be found [here](https://docs.geode-sdk.org).
+Detailed documentation, tutorials, and installation instructions on using Freode can be found [here](https://docs.freode-sdk.org).

 New to modding GD?
-Geode's documentation also comes with a handy [tutorial book](https://docs.geode-sdk.org/#/handbook/chap0) that explains all the basics of GD modding!
+Freode's documentation also comes with a handy [tutorial book](https://docs.freode-sdk.org/#/handbook/chap0) that explains all the basics of GD modding!

 ## Contribution

-You can contribute to Geode by opening a [Pull Request](https://github.com/geode-sdk/geode/pulls)!
+You can contribute to Freode by opening a [Pull Request](https://github.com/freode-sdk/freode/pulls)!
 Please follow the contribution guidelines.

 ## Questions, help, etc.